 -

-The refusal of repayment once the expat has left.
+The refusing to refund as soon as the expat has left.

 Examples from practice